userguide-galaxea/Product_User_Guide/docs/Guide/R1/Software_Guide.md

 #### Arms Driver Interface

-This interface is used for robot arm control and status feedback ROS package.
-The package defines multiple  topics for publishing and subscribing to the status of the robot arm, control commands, and associated error code information.
-The following are detailed descriptions of each topic and its related message types:
+This interface is used for the robot arm control and status feedback ROS package, which defines multiple topics for publishing and subscribing to the arm's status, control commands, and associated error codes.
+Below are detailed descriptions of each topic and its corresponding message types:

 <table style="width: 100%; border-collapse: collapse;">
     <thead>